aws/aws-fpga/FAQs.md

 **Q: Do I need to get a Xilinx license to generate an AFI?**

-If you decide to use the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ), Xilinx licenses for simulation, encryption, SDAccel and Design Checkpoint generation are included at no additional cost.
+If you decide to use the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ), Xilinx licenses for simulation, encryption and Design Checkpoint generation are included at no additional cost.

 If you want to run using other methods or on a local machine, you will need to obtain any necessary licenses, specifically you will need to have setup the appropriate Xilinx Vivado license.
 For more details, please refer to [On-premises licensing help](docs/on_premise_licensing_help.md)